-- (a) Dilution and Other Adjustments.
-If the Outstanding shares of Common Stock or other securities of the Company, or both, for which the Award is then exercisable or as to which the Award is to be settled shall at any time be changed or exchanged by declaration of a stock dividend, stock split, combination of shares, extraordinary dividend of cash and/or assets, recapitalization, or reorganization, the Compensation Committee may, and if such event occurs after a Change of Control, the Compensation Committee shall, appropriately and equitably adjust the number and kind of shares of Common Stock or other securities that are subject to the Plan or subject to any Awards theretofore granted, and the exercise or settlement prices of such Awards, so as to maintain the proportionate number of shares of Common Stock or other securities without changing the aggregate exercise or settlement price. - (b) Change in Control.
+(a) Dilution and Other Adjustments.
+If the Outstanding shares of Common Stock or other securities of the Company, or both, for which the Award is then exercisable or as to which the Award is to be settled shall at any time be changed or exchanged by declaration of a stock dividend, stock split, combination of shares, extraordinary dividend of cash and/or assets, recapitalization, or reorganization, the Compensation Committee may, and if such event occurs after a Change of Control, the Compensation Committee shall, appropriately and equitably adjust the number and kind of shares of Common Stock or other securities that are subject to the Plan or subject to any Awards theretofore granted, and the exercise or settlement prices of such Awards, so as to maintain the proportionate number of shares of Common Stock or other securities without changing the aggregate exercise or settlement price.

+(b) Change in Control.
 Unless otherwise provided by the Committee either by the terms of the Award agreement applicable to any Award or by resolution adopted prior to the occurrence of a Change in Control, (i) in the event of a Change in Control where the holders of the Company's Common Stock receive cash consideration for their Common Stock in consummation of the Change in Control, Awards not previously vested shall immediately become vested; or (ii) in the event a Participant terminates employment for Good Reason, or is terminated by the Company without Cause on or within two years after a Change in Control not described in subsection (i), Awards not previously vested shall immediately become vested.
-Unless otherwise provided by the Committee either by the terms of the Award agreement applicable to any Award or by resolution adopted prior to the occurrence of a Change in Control, (i) in the event of a Change in Control where the holders of the Company's Common Stock receive cash consideration for their Common Stock in consummation of the Change in Control, any vested and outstanding Award shall, upon the occurrence of such Change in Control, be cancelled in exchange for a payment in cash in an amount based on the Fair Market Value of the shares of Common Stock subject to the Award, less any Option Price, which amount may be zero if applicable; or (ii) in the event of a Change in Control not described in subsection (i) above, any outstanding Award shall, upon the occurrence of such Change in Control, be assumed and continued or an equivalent award substituted by the Company's successor or a parent or subsidiary of such successor.
+Unless otherwise provided by the Committee either by the terms of the Award agreement applicable to any Award or by resolution adopted prior to the occurrence of a Change in Control where the holders of the Company's Common Stock receive cash consideration for their Common Stock in consummation adopted prior to the occurrence of a Change in Control, where the holders of the Company's Common Stock receive cash consideration for their Common Stock in consummation of the Change in Control where the holders of the Company's Common Stock receive cash consideration for their Common Stock in consummation of the Change in Control, any vested and outstanding Award shall, upon the occurrence of such Change in Control, be cancelled in exchange for a payment in cash in an amount based on the Fair Market Value of the shares of Common Stock subject to the Award, less any Option Price, which amount may be zero if applicable; or (ii) in the event of a Change in Control not described in subsection (i) above, any outstanding Award shall, upon the occurrence of such Change in Control, be assumed and continued or an equivalent award substituted by the Company's successor or a parent or subsidiary of such successor.